swthemathwiz/pi-standoff-mount/README.md

 ### Raspberry Pi Models

-Note that Raspberry PI Models can be used to visualize and verify the relative positions of ports and mounts on the stand-offs.
+Note that Raspberry Pi Models can be used to visualize and verify the relative positions of ports and mounts on the stand-offs.
 These are optional and available from third parties.
 There are two models:

 1. Raspberry Pi 3 Model B Reference Design from [Mechatronics Art on GrabCAD](https://grabcad.com/library/raspberry-pi-3-reference-design-model-b-rpi-raspberrypi-raspberry-pi-1) in file _Raspberry_Pi_3_Light_Version.STL_.